Skip to content

 4.1 Exclusive client

-4.2 Responsibilities of University lawyers
+4.2 Responsibilities of University Lawyers

-University lawyers are independent legal advisors to the University and generally do not act as Decision-makers on University matters.
-The Legal Office is never the owner or sponsor of a University transaction, only the legal advisor and accordingly does not make any commercial or business Decisions about the commercial merits of the transaction.
+The Legal Office is rarely the owner or sponsor of a University transaction or activity and accordingly does not make any commercial, business or strategic Decision about the advisability or commercial merits of the proposed action or transaction.

 4.3 Legal Services

-• litigation and dispute resolution, including employment law matters;
+• litigation and dispute resolution; and

 5 References